Should You Join The Reserves or National Guard?

 It turns out that a lot of veterans want to serve their country for “a weekend a month, two weeks a year”.
 That’s the Cold War model I knew, and two generations of veterans did very well by it.
 However the last decade has been completely different, and fewer are willing to risk having their “part time” military career overwhelm their civilian lives.
 The biggest obstacle to a Reserve/Guard career may be the prospect of a year’s deployment.

 On the other hand, the civilian employment model has changed too.
 Nobody expects to stay with the same employer for decades anymore.
-Reserve/Guard may be a valuable backup career… a sort of “side hustle” that builds on your active duty and eventually pays a retirement.
+Reserve/Guard may be a valuable backup career… a sort of “side hustle” that builds on your active duty and eventually pays a retirement and other benefits.
 That may be worth the deployment hassle.

 If you’re considering separating from active duty, then educate yourself now.
 Active-duty servicemembers just don’t hear much about the Reserves– and when you’re separating you’re not exactly interested in learning more.